mpdf/mpdf.github.io/configuration/configuration-v7-x.md

 All <a href="{{ "/configuration/configuration-variables.html" | prepend: site.baseurl }}">configuration variables</a>
 can be passed to the parameter.

-Default values of configuration keys are specified in `ConfigVariables` a `FontConfigVariables` classes.
+Default values of configuration keys are specified in `ConfigVariables` and `FontConfigVariables` classes.